Soufi4ne/pokereact/readme.md

 You **MUST** create pages using any uix library you want : React.js, Angular.js, Vue, etc.

-For each single pokemon page, we must have an edit button for editing any fields (but not the picture) and a remove button to delete the pokemon.
+For each single pokemon page, we must have an edit button for editing any fields and a remove button to delete the pokemon.

 ### 05 Konichiha, #soon